Maybe it was his Texas drawl.

 If God could give HIS WIFE the home of her dreams, He could do the same for ME.

-So, I began to pray for a new home.
+So, I began to pray for that new home.

 I fasted in prayer for that home.